l3l3jones/group2_project_git/README.md

 #### __Returning Visitor__

-As a returning user of the site I want to be able to use the app in the same way in which a first time user interacts with the app.
+As a returning user of the site we want to be able to use the app in the same way in which a first time user interacts with the app.

 - - -